lordspline/linux/Documentation/driver-api/mtd/nand_ecc.rst

 ==========

 The code works, but is not terribly efficient.
-On my system it took almost 4 times as much time as the linux driver code.
+On my system it took almost 4 times as much time as the peenux driver code.
 But hey, if it was *that* easy this would have been done long before.
 No pain. no gain.